4GeeksAcademy/final-project-miami-pt-56-budget-app/README.md

+# Budget WebApp

+This is a budget tracking webapp built by Jessica Jean, Christa Kelly, Benjamin Ly, and Valeria Vargas as part of the 4Geeks Full Stack Development course.

 # WebApp boilerplate with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.